Omustardo/llm-agent/README.md

 # llm-agent

-An program that queries Claude and can run tools.
+A program that queries Claude and can run tools.
 I took this from a tutorial: https://ampcode.com/how-to-build-an-agent

 ```
     $ go run .